facebook/squangle/CONTRIBUTING.md

 Complete your CLA here: <https://code.facebook.com/cla>

-Pull requests will not be directly merged into this repostiory - they will be mirrored into Facebook's internal repository, then pushed to github, along with any other changes.
+Pull requests will not be directly merged into this repository - they will be mirrored into Facebook's internal repository, then pushed to github, along with any other changes.